anagaev/cv4ue/README.md

 * Run RunUAT script to build the plugin:
     * **Windows**: `RunUAT.bat BuildPlugin -plugin="[uplugin file path]" -package="[temporary location]"`
     * **Linux/OSX**: `RunUAT.sh BuildPlugin -plugin="[uplugin file path]" -package="[temporary location]"`

+  **Remark** Even though, the script finished with the message `RunUAT ERROR: AutomationTool was unable to run successfully.
+Exited with code: 6` and something about android, you can go to the next step.

 * Copy the plugin from temporary location to the Engine or your project location.